aws-solutions-library-samples/guidance-for-automating-amazon-vpc-routing-in-a-global-cloud-wan-deployment/README.md

 2. In ap-southeast-1 open the [EC2 console](https://ap-southeast-1.console.aws.amazon.com/ec2/home?region=ap-southeast-1#Instances:instanceState=running) and copy the private ip of the instance.
 3. In the ec2 SSM terminal window type `ping ` and then paste the private ip address of the instance in ap-southeast-1.

-You now have global end-to-end routing in AWS!
+You now have dynamic end-to-end routing in AWS even when your VPCs are deployed in different AWS Regions!

 >For additional verification you can check the default routing tables in the hr vpcs in both regions.
 You will notice a prefix list that was added when your VPC was attached to Cloud WAN.